 Q: How is the store doing so far?

 A: Well, the first month was a struggle, I mean, we were selling outerwear in thirty degree weather.
 But sales instantly improved once the autumn weather kicked in.
 There's a great mix of people coming in.
 Many of them already know the Mia Melon name and brand, and there are also lots of customers who are new to the brand, whose eye we caught while they were walking or driving down Cordova.
 I always try to strike up conversation with people who enter the store, to find out how they heard about us.
-I'd say about one in ten people who come to the store have heard of us.
-Some are even on their second or third Mia Melon jacket!
+I'd say about one in three people who come to the store have heard of us.
+Many visiting us from Washington, and some are even on their second or third Mia Melon jacket!

-Q: What are your favourite things about having an official Mia Melon store?
+Q: What are your favorite things about having an official Mia Melon store?

 A: I think Gastown is great, because we get a mix of tourism and the young, hip crowd who enjoy our look.
 I think it's also been great for us because we get to see firsthand how the jackets fit, and we can receive instant customer feedback.
 It's interesting to see for ourselves which styles are doing the best in terms of sales.
 Seeing the store in action with people engaging in it means we are able to fine tune our product and make tweaks based on what we see.
 Overall, the store lets us connect one on one with our customers and gives us an idea of what people want and what they're looking for.
 I would say that around one in three people who walk into the store end up making a purchase.
 We've obviously been running our own thriving online shop for a while now, and we have over 100 retailers, but opening up our own shop is momentous.
 Once you open your own store with your own products, your logo on the door- it feels very legitimate.
 “A brand is born”, so to speak.